dnsimple/dnsimple-developer/content/index.markdown

 The DNSimple API is a REST web service API that provides access to domains, zones, records, SSL certificates and other entities in DNSimple accounts.

 The current version is [API v2](/v2/).

-API v1 is currently in maintenance-only mode.
-It will be [shut down on May 31st, 2018](https://blog.dnsimple.com/2018/03/api-v1-shutdown-notice/).